splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-terraformconfig.rst

   :description: Use Splunk Terraform to connect Splunk Observability Cloud to AWS.

-If you use Terraform to turn Observability Cloud APIs into declarative configuration files and do not want to configure your system manually through guided setup, you can use the Terraform Provider for Splunk, also called Splunk Terraform, to connect Splunk Observability Cloud to Amazon Web Services (AWS).
+If you use Terraform to turn Observability Cloud APIs into declarative configuration files and don't want to configure your system manually through guided setup, use the Terraform Provider for Splunk, or Splunk Terraform, to connect Splunk Observability Cloud (SOC) to AWS.

 The HashiCorp Configuration Language (HCL) underlying Terraform supports automation.
-Although you can apply one configuration file to multiple cloud service providers, this topic explains how you connect your system to Observability Cloud using the Terraform registry for AWS integration from the ``splunk-terraform/signalfx`` provider.
+Although you can apply one configuration file to multiple cloud service providers, this topic explains how to connect your system to Observability Cloud using the Terraform registry for AWS integration from the ``splunk-terraform/signalfx`` provider.

-Connecting Splunk Observability Cloud to AWS through the Terraform provider involves creating the following roles:

-- Amazon Resource Name (ARN) associated with your external ID
-- AWS Identity Access Management (IAM) role for CloudWatch Metric Streams
-- AWS IAM role that enables Kinesis Firehose to write to an Amazon S3 bucket

 As with other connection options, Terraform uses the Splunk Observability REST API endpoints.
 See :new-page:`Integrate AWS monitoring with Splunk Observability Cloud <https://dev.splunk.com/observability/docs/integrations/aws_integration_overview/>` for examples.